Freezing and working with Spent Grain

 How to Freeze It Right

 Instead of freezing a giant lump, portion the grain into 8-ounce amounts using sandwich bags.
 Then toss those into the big freezer bag I gave you.
+Label everything with a “USE BY” date 90 days out.
+That way, you’re organized and ready to bake.

 Using Frozen Grain